ladan-salimi/Hyperspectral-classification-SVM/README.md

 ## How to Use
 1. **Set Up**:
-   - Put the hyperspectral `.mat` files in the appropriate folder.
+   - Put the hyperspectral `.mat` files in the your folder.

 2. **Run the Program**:
    - Open the `maincode.py` file.